Rembertus/petshelter/README.md

 # DApp PetShelter
-DApp for PetShelter, processes included: Register a Pet, Register a Friend, Adopt a Pet, Donate for Pet Shelter.

 # WARNING
 // The code for this Smart Contract has not been professionally audited, therefore I cannot make any promises about